 Is there a way to tell if someone is an alcoholic by looking at them?

 While physical signs like a red face can be suggestive, it is not possible to definitively tell if someone is an alcoholic just by looking at them.
-Alcoholism is a complex condition that involves behavioral and psychological aspects, making it vital to consider a person’s overall behavior and life patterns before jumping to conclusions.
+Alcoholism is a complex condition that involves behavioral and psychological aspects, making it vital to consider a person’s overall behavior and life patterns before jumping to conclusions from looking for alcoholic signs on face.

 If I suspect my loved one is an alcoholic, how can I help them?